aemolinas/aemolinas/README.md

-### Hi there 👋
+### Hi there!👋

 <!--
 **aemolinas/aemolinas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->

-Hello!
-I'm Amar.
-I'm working on transitioning into a career as a software developer.
+My name is Amar.
+I'm a software developer
-- 🔭 I’m currently working on freeCodeCamp's New Responsive Web Design Course
+- 🔭 I’m currently working on transitioning to a new career in software development.
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning React through fullstackopen.org.
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with finding that next step in my career.
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me:
         <p>Twitter <a href="https://twitter.com/amarmolinas">@amarmolinas</a>🐣</p>